clearloop/zosh/docs/src/intro.md

 ## Technical Overview

-zosh is a Solana L2 built for Zcash that focus on privacy and scalability.
+Zosh is a Solana L2 built for Zcash that focus on privacy and scalability.

-zosh uses a custom consensus algorithm called [zoshBFT](/zoshbft.md) inspired by Hotstuff and its successors.
+Zosh uses a custom consensus algorithm called [zoshBFT](/zoshbft.md) inspired by Hotstuff and its successors.
 Both the algorithm and networking stack are optimized from the ground up to support the unique demands of the crossing chain liquidity and privacy.